nbonaventura/helioai-dataset-readmes/us-fdlx-ard/model.md

 ### Model Checkpoint Contents

-The model checkpoint file, containing a snapshot of model weights, parameters, and optimizer state during training, is a PyTorch dictionary containing:
+The model checkpoint file, containing a snapshot of model weights and parameters during training, is a PyTorch dictionary containing:

 | Key | Description |
 |-----|-------------|